kbroman/steps2rr/index.md

 requires diligence and a considerable investment of time: to learn new computational tools, and to organize and document analyses as you go.

-And _partially reproducible_ is better than _not at all
+But _partially reproducible_ is better than _not at all
 reproducible_.
 Just try to make your next paper or project better organized than the last.